syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 # Setting Sliding Panel Content in .NET MAUI Navigation Drawer

-The drawer pane content is viewable only if the drawer is in the open state.
+The drawer pane content is only viewable when the drawer is in the open state.
 Its content can be set as

 *	Header Content